Contact

 Work-based learning helps students develop job skills, identify career interests, and gain experience in real-world work environments.
 Louisiana’s new accountability formula for K-12 public schools increased the value of work-based learning with new policies to incentivize apprenticeship and internship experiences.

-In partnership with State officials, local school systems, businesses, and other stakeholders, 1A will support efforts to expand high-quality work-based learning opportunities.
+In partnership with State officials, local school systems, businesses, and other stakeholders, 1A supports efforts to expand high-quality work-based learning opportunities.

 1A also partners with LEDA, Acadiana Workforce Solutions, local school systems, and other local economic development organizations on career fairs and industry tours, such as Manufacturing Week, which help expose students to the world of work.